PriscillaBakradze/100-Days-of-Code/100 Days/Log.md

 ### ✨ Day 75: July 18, 2022.
 MON

 ### Today's Progress:
-Haven't document for three days consecutively but I have been working on my portfolio as I'm trying to make it RESPONSIVEEEE !!!
+Haven't documented my progress for three days consecutively but I have been working on my portfolio as I'm trying to make it RESPONSIVEEEE !!!
 Took tons of research but it's expected.

 Link(s) to Work: